lareithen/prntscraper/README.md

 Demo app here: https://prntsc.lareithen.repl.co/

 ## Note
-i'm not responsible for the images displayed.
+i'm not responsible for the images displayed. (like NSFW, 18+ etc.)